tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 [Getting Ready for Class]

-The above is the start of the [GitHub Training Manual].
+The above link takes you to the start of the [GitHub Training Manual].
 Go through it.
 Important: Follow the instructions to set up your GitHub account before proceeding through the rest of the [GitHub Training Manual].

 # Overview